|Courtesy of www.dalipaintings.com|

 subconscious within man.
 In Dali's own words his paintings form "a kind of allegory which serves to illustrate a certain insight, to follow the numerous narcissistic smells which ascend from each of our drawers."

-The image is set in a twilight atmosphere with deep blue sky.
+The image is set in a twilight atmosphere with a deep blue sky.
 There are two female figures in the foreground, one with drawers opening from her side like a chest.
 They both have undefined phallic shapes (perhaps melted clocks, as a recurring image from Dali's previous works) protruding from their backs which are supported by crutch-like objects.
 The hands, forearms and face of the nearest figure are stripped down to the muscular tissue beneath the skin.
 One figure is holding a strip of meat.
-Both humanures that double as a chest of drawers as well as the crutch like shapes are common archetypes in Dali's work.
+Both humanures that double as a chest of drawers, as well as the crutch like shapes, are common archetypes in Dali's work.